 Dunn Fellows are paid $31,332 annually and receive full state benefits.

-A majority of Fellows will be based in Springfield with limited placements in Chicago and Washington, D.C.
+Fellows will be based in Springfield and Chicago, with one placement in Washington, D.C.

 Michael Curry Summer Internship Program